Food and Drug Administration, HHS.

 Section 113 of the Food and Drug Administration Modernization Act (FDAMA) of 1997 (the Modernization Act) (Public Law 105-115) requires that sponsors shall submit information to the Clinical Trials Data Bank when the clinical trial: (1) Involves a treatment for a serious or life-threatening disease and (2) is intended to assess the effectiveness of the treatment.
 The guidance discusses how sponsors can fulfill the requirements of section 113 of the Modernization Act.
 Specifically, sponsors should provide: (1) Information about clinical trials, both federally and privately funded, of experimental treatments (drugs, including biological products) for patients with serious or life-threatening diseases; (2) a description of the purpose of the experimental drug; (3) patient eligibility criteria; (4) the location of clinical trial sites; and (5) a point of contact for patients wanting to enroll in the trial.

 Senate 1789, “Best Pharmaceuticals for Children Act” (Public Law 107-109) (BPCA), established a new requirement for the Clinical Trials Data Bank mandated by section 113 of FDAMA.
-Information submitted to the data bank must now include “a description of whether, and through what procedure, the manufacturer or sponsor of the investigation of a new drug will respond to requests for protocol exception, with appropriate safeguards, for single-patient and expanded protocol use of the new drug, particularly in children.”
+Information submitted to the data bank must now include “a description of Start Printed Page 27141whether, and through what procedure, the manufacturer or sponsor of the investigation of a new drug will respond to requests for protocol exception, with appropriate safeguards, for single-patient and expanded protocol use of the new drug, particularly in children.”
 The guidance was updated on January 27, 2004, to include a discussion of how sponsors can fulfill the BPCA requirements.

 As part of the resubmission process for OMB approval, this information collection request (ICR) has been revised to include the burden associated with new requirements imposed by the Centers for Medicare and Medicaid Services (CMS).
 On September 19, 2000, the Health Care Financing Administration (now CMS) implemented a Clinical Trial Policy through the National Coverage Determination process.
 The Clinical Trial Policy was developed in response to a June 7, 2000, executive memorandum, issued by President Clinton, requiring Medicare to pay for routine patient costs in clinical trials.
 The original policy suggested that a registry be established into which studies meeting the criteria for coverage under the policy would be enrolled for administrative purposes.
 This registry was never established.